thnderblock/fit-checker/README.md

 ## backend
 1. cd backend
 2. pip install -r requirements.txt
-3. cd back to fit-checker and run python3 server/server.py
+3. cd back to fit-checker and run python3 server.py

-Developed by Nick Tong and Angus Chao
+4. alternatively venv can be set up for this project by running python3 -m venv .venv Developed by Nick Tong and Angus Chao